edwardmartins/sorting-algorithms/README.md

 ## Insertion Sort
 Insertion Sort is often used when the data set is nearly sorted (it takes minimum time (Order of n))
 Insertion sort takes maximum time to sort if elements are sorted in reverse order.
-The average case is also quadratic, which makes insertion sort impractical for sorting large datasets.

 | Case  | Performance |
 | :---: | :---: |